 Here are three quick tips you can use to visually brand your video content:

-Stick to a consistent style for your video thumbnails.
+Step 1 of YouTube channel branding: stick to a consistent style for your video thumbnails.

 You can easily DIY video thumbnails using Canva.
 In fact, they already have pre-made templates specifically for YouTube videos — all you need to do is, add your own brand colors and fonts.

 Once you have 1-2 templates you’ll use for your videos, just go back into Canva when you create a new video and add a photo of yourself (or whoever is primarily featured in the video) to the thumbnail before downloading and adding it to your video.

 Videos that include thumbnails with human faces get a lot more views than videos with text-only thumbnails.
 Since people watch videos to connect with other people, putting your face on the thumbnail is always a good idea.

 Want to see an example of a YouTube channel that’s doing thumbnails right?
 Check out the The Savvy Community by Heather Crabtree.